Time-saving ways to insert formulas into Excel

 TRIM(A2) – Removes empty spaces in the value in cell A2.

-The MAX and MIN functions help in finding the maximum number and the minimum number in a range of values.
+The MAX and MIN functions help find the maximum and minimum numbers in a range of values.

 =MIN(number1, [number2], …)